 If you are a video kind of person, here is a typical breakdown of a slate using Vegas Odds as a starting point.

-For deeper discussion regarding Vegas Odds, and other NHL strategies, find me and our other coaches inside our VIP only Slack Forums.
+For deeper discussion regarding Vegas Odds, and other NHL DFS help or strategies, find me and our other coaches inside our VIP only Slack Forums.
 We are constantly talking tips and tricks for the slate with our members as they learn the fundamentals and/or provide their own individual opinions.
 This real time discussion hits as news breaks, lineups lock, and value emerges.
 We believe we offer the best community in all of DFS, and we want you to give us a shot.
 As an added bonus, I will offer you a coupon code and a 10% discount off our already competitive pricing.
 Gain access to all our tools, spreadsheets, coaching, discussion, optimizer (not NHL ready yet), and premium content by using the code CHOP.
 Your new rate is grandfathered in and never increases for as long as you hold your membership.